 Lots of Transitions

 Well, it’s been a busy couple of weeks and Leo and I have both been working hard training.
 From Leo’s perspective, we have spent the month really working on developing his collected canter.
 It is a pace that is really important to have very established for any Pony FEI test and one that requires him to establish both strong balance and the strength in his back leg muscles to enable him to step under and take more or less all of his own weight on his back legs.
 As the strength is something that needs to be built up over time, I feel that I have spent hours and hours in canter recently, with thousands of transitions from collected through to a more forward medium canter.
-We started doing just a few strides at a time of true collected canter but he is now really benefitting from this work, as he is finding it much easier and is able to go longer distances.
-I have attached a short video of our lesson with Darryl this week, where you can see us working on this pace - do check out Leo’s wonderful shiny coat courtesy of his Dengie Alfa-A Molasses Free and Alfa-A Balancer.
+We started doing just a few strides at a time of true collected canter but he is now really benefiting from this work, as he is finding it much easier and is able to go longer distances.
+I have attached a short video of our lesson with Darryl this week, where you can see us working on this pace – do check out Leo’s wonderful shiny coat courtesy of his Dengie Alfa-A Molasses Free and Performance+ Balancer.

 I am also in training.
 As a competitive rider, it’s important that I work on my own strength, core condition and fitness, otherwise I can affect Leo’s way of going.
 I am lucky to be supported by the British Paralympian Sophie Wells, who allows me to access her osteopath, Victor Henighan, who checks me over every couple of weeks for my muscular and physical balance.
 As I am growing quite a bit at the minute, my body is changing all the time and my sessions with Victor are really important.
 Darryl had noticed that my heels were continually a little too deep, which he asked us to mention to Victor.
 Upon investigation in this week’s session, Victor found a number of muscular tension spots around my calves and feet, which were creating this tension into my heel.
 Following discussions with Victor, we realised that I had been using the treadmill in the incline position rather than flat, which combined with the massive amount of stairs I have at school was creating the issue – no more raised treadmill for me!
 So, you can see competitive success is not just about concentrating to achieve for those few minutes in the ring, but equally about continually looking and assessing fitness and diet for both horse and rider.